pour-le-hommes/CTk/README.md

 Image Integration with CTk and Gemini
 Description
-This project demonstrates video integration using CTk as the GUI framework and Gemini for video processing.
-The goal is to simulate a demo similar to the ChatGPT demo, showcasing image and video capabilities within a GUI environment.
+This project demonstrates video integration using CTk as the GUI framework and Gemini for multimodal testing with Text-to-Speech.
+The goal is to simulate a demo similar to the ChatGPT demo, showcasing video capabilities within a GUI environment.

 Installation
 To get started with this project, follow these steps: